leehaesung/TensorFlow-Powered_Robot_Vision/README.md

 ## Motivation
  I was so curious about exellence of the image recognition with TensorFlow on Raspberry Pi.
 Also, the Jupyter notebook is very convenient to instantly code as a qucik prototype.
-So, in terms of error rate of the image classification, Inception V3 is more excellent than human as you can see. ([Jeffrey Dean's Keynote @Google Brain](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44921.pdf)).
+So, in terms of error rate of the image classification, Inception V3 is more excellent than human whereas the processing speed is very slow on Raspberry Pi.  ([Jeffrey Dean's Keynote @Google Brain](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44921.pdf)).

  ![Chart_IR.png](https://github.com/leehaesung/TensorFlow-Powered_Robot_Vision/blob/master/ImageFiles/Chart_ImageRecognition.png)